USAJOBS/help-center/how-to/job-announcement/index.md

 The details at the top of the job announcement can tell you whether you’re eligible to apply, if the job is in a location you like and how long you have to apply.

-**Who May Apply** - This section tells you who is eligible to apply to the announcement.
+**Who May Apply** - This section tells you who is eligible to apply to the job.
 Make sure you’re eligible before applying.

 **Closing Date** - The closing date is the last day you can submit an application for the job—you can’t submit an application after 11:59pm EST (Eastern Standard Time) on that date.